 Incubate the cells at 37 °C, 5% CO2 in selection media and split the cells when necessary until all non-infected control cells are dead (dependent upon the selection gene and cell line).

-Confirm that the infected 4T1 cells are expressing the ZsGreen fluorescent protein using an MB-1 filter block (excitation D540/25x) filter on an inverted fluorescent microscope at 100x magnification.
+Confirm that the infected 4T1 cells are expressing the ZsGreen fluorescent protein using a green excitation (450-490 nm)/emission (500-550 nm) filter set on an inverted fluorescent microscope at 50-100x magnification.

 Confirm that the infected 4T1 cells are expressing luciferase using a commercially available luciferase activity kit as follows.